Specialised mental health care facilities

 Data validation

 Data presented in this publication are the most current data for all years presented.
 The validation process assesses the data for consistency in the current collection and across historical data.
 The validation process applies a range of rules to the data to test for potential issues.
 Jurisdictional representatives respond to each issue before the data are accepted as the most reliable current data collection.
 This process may highlight issues with historical data.
 In such cases, historical data may be adjusted to ensure data are more consistent.
-Therefore, comparisons made to previous versions of Mental health services in Australia publications should be approached with caution.
+Therefore, comparisons made to previous versions of the Mental health online report(previously referred to as Mental health services in Australia)publications should be approached with caution.

 Mental health consumer and carer workforce data